 1.5 Diamond Drill Bits

 Drill bits coated in diamonds have the highest hardiness in this category.
 Consequently, they are suitable for drilling into hard materials such as metals.
 Also, they are highly accurate and suitable for materials such as glass, sea glass, etc.

-Category#2: Types of Drill Bits Suitable for Different Workpiece Materials
+Category#2: Types of Drill Bits for Different Workpiece

-Many types of drill bits are categorized based on the materials they can make holes in.
+Many types of drill bits are categorized based on the materials they can make holes.
 Under this category, we have four common subcategories: universal, metal, wood, and others.
 Below are the different drill bit types under each subcategory and their applications.

 2.1 Drill bits for Universal Workpieces

 Drill bits that fall under this subcategory are suitable for all materials.
 There are four common universal drill bits used in part manufacturing.

 These drill bits feature a cylindrical shaft and helical flute.
 As a result, they are similar to corkscrews and can drill quickly and accurately.
 The helical flute is a feature that allows them to control dust from the hole as they work.